datacamp/courses-drivendata-water-pumps/chapter1.md

 })

 test_error()
 success_msg("Well done!
-Now that your data is loaded in, you can start exploring it!.")
+Now that your data is loaded in, you can start exploring it!")
 ```

---- type:MultipleChoiceExercise xp:50 skills:1,3  key:5ba0cacb49934cf4d62a10a7fb9287f6fef57a1e
+--- type:MultipleChoiceExercise xp:50 skills:1,3
 ## Understanding your data

 Before starting with the actual analysis, it's important to understand the structure of your data.
 The variables loaded in the previous exercise, `train_labels`, `train_values`, and `test_values`, are data frames, R's way of representing a dataset.
 You can easily explore a data frame using the function `str()`. `str()` gives you information such as the data types in the data frame (e.g. `int` for integer), the number of observations, and the number of variables.
 It is a great way to get a feel for the contents of the data frame.